tspm-io/tspm/README.md

 of files of a grammar (`src/` and `LICENSE*`).

 Another problem I'd love to solve is packaging queries.
 Each consumer of tree-sitter grammars has their own set of captures and conventions.
-Canopy should allow you to download a bundle of queries flavored for your use-case which are tested to work with some version of a grammar.
+TSPM should allow you to download a bundle of queries flavored for your use-case which are tested to work with some version of a grammar.